hcgatewood23/hcgatewood23.github.io/src/infra_mission.md

 Junior engineers focus on a small number of vertices closer to the leaves of the tree, while executives focus on a larger number of nodes progressively closer to the root of the tree.
 And through hiring and performance review, the company incentivizes employees' specializations to collectively cover the tree, and potentially evolve it.

 The insight here is **the abstraction tree is ever evolving, whether the company chooses or not**.
-Scale increases, competitors, changing user tastes, vulnerabilities, and more.
+Scale increases, competitors, technical debt (intentional or otherwise), changing user tastes, vulnerabilities, and more.
 All of these net add vertices to the tree, increasing its complexity, decreasing the company's agility.

 ### Internal and external agility are both important